maidirepelle/weblogic-kubernetes-operator/kubernetes/charts/voyager/README.md

 # Install and Configure Voyager with Helm Chart
-Appscode has already provided helm chart to install Voyager.
+Appscode has provided helm chart to install Voyager.
 See official installation document: https://appscode.com/products/voyager/7.4.0/setup/install/.

 ## Install Voyager Operator
 As a demonstration, following are the detail steps to install Voyager operator using helm chart in hostlinux.